 Abandoning the sentencing discount proposal has left the Ministry of Justice with a severe headache in trying to balance its books.
 If further cuts are made to the probation service then prison numbers will inevitably rise.
 Sentencers, without community options available in their areas, will rely on short prison sentences, and an overstretched probation service will set more people up to fail and breach their community orders.

 The criminal justice system will be plunged into further meltdown.
 The headache will return with ever greater ferocity, and who knows what political complexion the government will have when the next prisons crisis strikes?Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.